Bis10/PhoneProject/phoneAPI.md

 ```

 If  no person with given name is found, an empty array [] is returned.
-If no number with given typ is found, an empty array [] is returned.
+If no number with given type is found, an empty array [] is returned.
 If at least one parameter is missing, an exception `'missing parameter'` is thrown.

 ### **getAllNumbersByType(type)**